I’d love you to contact me if you are interested in coming with us – info (@) bloggeratlarge.com

-I had such a great time hosting my first group tour to Vietnam in 2017 that I have two tours planned for 2018: South America in June and Italy in September!
+I had such a great time hosting my first group tour to Vietnam in 2017 that I have two tours planned for 2018: Italy in September and South America in October/November!

 So where are we going in South America?

 We will be just a small group of up to 14 people starting in Buenos Aires where we’ll immerse ourselves into the vibe of this great city then see stunning Iguacu Falls from the Argentina and Brazil sides, then visit Lima, Cusco and Machu Picchu for some of the world’s most breathtaking views and experiences before ending in Santiago – and if you want to stay on and see more, you can do that too!

 Here’s an overview of my South America tour in 2018 and you can click here for the full day-by-day itinerary

 Start your incredible tour of South America with six days in Buenos Aires, Argentina staying in the heart of the city.
 We’ll take a private city tour down “9th July Avenue”, San Telmo and colourful La Boca.
 We’ll visit Recoleta Cemetery where Eva Peron and other notable people are laid to rest and hear tales of mystery and mayhem.
 Take in a tango show and dinner – and the adventurous can even have a tango lesson!
 We’ll make empanadas in Palermo, eat juicy steaks, and enjoy time to explore on your own for shopping and maybe see a football game or a polo match.

 Two nights in Iguacu Falls ensures we get to see the mighty falls from both the Argentinian and Brazilian sides.
 We’ll take a riverboat ride to get up close and walk through the surrounding jungle looking for native birds and other unique wildlife.